Attention Contractors

 LOWER WORKFORCE RECRUITMENT AND ONBOARDING COSTS

-NO MORE COSTLY BENEFITS PAPERWORK
+ROLL OVER OR CLICKNO MORE COSTLY BENEFITS PAPERWORK

 ROLL OVER OR CLICKWhen contractors partner with a union, they no longer have to deal with insurance or retirement paperwork for their workers or make changes to those programs when a worker is let go or a job is completed.
-Instead, contractors pay a per hour benefits rate to the union, which manages and maintains all benefits programs for the skilled trade workers they supply to the employer.
+Instead, contractors pay a minimal negotiated benefits rate to the union, which manages and maintains all benefits programs for the skilled trade workers they supply to the employer.

 HIGHER WORKFORCE PRODUCTIVITY